amw6765/AnthonyWlodarczyk_Repo100/docs/resume.md

 [amw6765@psu.edu](mailto:amw6565@psu.edu)

 ## Objective:
-  - Showcase the skills and eductaion that I acquired and will contiune to expand upon in the field of Digital Media, Arts, and Technology.
+  - Showcase the skills and education that I acquired and will continue to expand upon in the field of Digital Media, Arts, and Technology.

 ## Education: